 All of their hardware uses solid state drives (SSD) which are a faster and more efficient type of hard disk.
-This along with CDN is even included in their ‘Basic’ shared hosting package.
+You get this, along with CDN is even in the ‘Basic’ shared hosting package.

 Virtual Private Servers (VPS) which share resources but give you your own dedicated portion, begin upping the technology to processors with 2 Cores and 4 Cores.
-There are options for 2, 4, and 8GB of RAM.
+You get options for 2, 4, and 8GB of RAM.

 Their dedicated servers start with a 4 core 2.3GHz processor and 4GB of RAM and top out with a 4 core 3.3GHz CPU and 16GB of RAM to help maintain even the largest of sites with hundreds of thousands of hits a day.